 "He's such a strange boy."

-"Sometimes that kid really frightens me." the other woman admitted, folding another freshly cleaned dish rag.
-Both were trying not to peer over into the room across the way filled with playing children.
-However, it was pointless to try and fight the urge.
-They both sat at the table, blatantly staring at the subject of their conversation.
-It was a young boy, no more than eight years of age, sitting in the corner with his head buried into the same old book.
+"Sometimes he genuinely frightens me.
+I think he belongs in the asylum." the other woman admitted, folding another freshly cleaned dish rag and placing it on the small pile of the already folded.
+The women were trying not to peer over into the room across the way filled with playing children.
+If they were to catch the subject's eye, they would most certainly be his next victims and suffer many consequences.
+However, it was really pointless to try and fight the tempting urge.
+He sucked people in, yet they were still terrified to look at him.
+Both of the workers sat at the table blatantly staring at the subject of their conversation.
+It was a young boy, who was no more than eight years of age.
+He was quietly sitting by himself in the far corner of the playroom, with his head buried in the same old book.

 His name was Tom Riddle.

 The boy who was born an orphan.
 An infamously tragic creature, yet surprisingly a beautiful one as well.
 Even at this young age, he was already thought to be incredibly good looking.
 The workers tended to say nasty things about his mother's complexion when they thought he wasn't listening.
 He, however, was considered to be the image of childhood perfection.
 His dark black hair was always neat, with every hair in its proper place.
 His pale skin somehow managed to remain clean and unscratched, like a flawless porcelain doll.
 Based on his appearance, the orphanage workers should've adored him, and he ought to be quite popular with the other kids.
 However, Tom Riddle was a monster that they feared above all else.
 He had a deathly glare that could be miles away and still give you shivers.
 Not to mention all the strange things that just seemed to happen around him.